-Zero level of tech support does not require human involvement and usually implies self-service only.
-It might involve the use of an automated tool.
-Typical examples of L0 tech support are the following:
+Tier 0 of tech support implies self-service only.
+It might also involve the use of an automated tool.
+Typical examples of L0 tech support are:

-Using Tier 0 can be beneficial to both you and your customers.
-Your team will be able to focus on more complex tickets without getting distracted to answer phone calls or reply to emails with simple questions.
-At the same time, customers will get that feeling of self-accomplishment by resolving their issues themselves, without a customer representative involvement.
+Using Tier 0 can be beneficial to both: customers and a support team.
+The team will be able to focus on more complex tickets without getting distracted by simple questions.
+Customers will get a feeling of self-accomplishment by resolving their issues themselves.

 While dealing with L0 of tech support it is important to take care of the following: